 From a regulatory perspective, the expectations placed on boards of directors have changed tremendously over the years.
 In response to the banking crisis, Congress included provisions within the Dodd-Frank Act of 2010 that gave more responsibilities to directors for regulatory compliance and risk management functions while also increasing fiduciary liabilities.

-Last month, when the Federal Reserve placed strict limits on Wells Fargo’s growth in response to its sales practice abuses, the Fed laid blame at the feet of the board for accepting management assurances that the bank was conducting effective monitoring.
+When the Federal Reserve placed strict limits on Wells Fargo’s growth in response to its sales practice abuses, the Fed laid blame at the feet of the board for accepting management assurances that the bank was conducting effective monitoring.
 “The board should have received more detailed and concrete plans from senior management on such a critical issue,” said the Fed’s Michael Gibson in a letter sent to the Wells Fargo board.

 “Regulation tends to be reactive,” said Jeff Campbell, a senior bank consultant at Eide Bailly.
 Governance directives born out of crises or headline news tend toward the “one-size-fits-all” model, Campbell explained.
 Governance responsibilities still do depend upon the size, location, complexity, and risk profile of a bank.